PathwayCommons/cytoscape-sbgn-stylesheet/README.md

 * ```clean```: Removes the browserify demo bundle and the contents of the dist folder
 * ```watch```: Watches for changes in the src directory and builds the library in response
 * ```watch-demo```: Watches for changes in demo/browserify-entry.js and builds the demo in response

-### Credits
-Most of the code in this repository is derived from [sbgnviz.js](https://github.com/iVis-at-Bilkent/sbgnviz.js).
-Credit and recognition to the team at Bilkent University, Turkey.

-##### Bilkent team members:

-* Metin Can Siper, Selim Firat Yilmaz, Ugur Dogrusoz, Alper Karacelik of [i-Vis at Bilkent University](http://www.cs.bilkent.edu.tr/~ivis).